 Last month I picked up a bottle of the much talked about oil by tahi skincare, from Infinite Definite Shop.
-Holey moley, I love it so much.
+I’m in love.
 And I’m so lucky to be share with you the story behind tahi, as told by founder and creator: Jackie Lee.

 tahi oils are made using organic cold pressed almond oil and are infused with different plants, of which each have their own story and benefits. tahi’s focus is on being a ‘healing skincare’ range, with each of their products being handmade in New Zealand using certified organic and local ingredients.

 When practicing Rongoā Māori (Māori traditional medicine) some say we should start with the forest. tahi is inspired by Aotearoa’s forest, a forest that is one of a kind.